Y3llow45/LearnElectronics/docs/components.md

 </form>
 ```

-If user have an acount they can go to sing in page
+If user have an acount they can go to sign in page
 ```javascript
 <div className="signin-link">
   <p>Already have an account? <NavLink to="/signin">Sign In</NavLink></p>